jarviscanada/jarvis_data_eng_AyeshaHamad/springboot/README.md

 **Prerequisites:**
 - Please verify that you have installed Docker version higher than 17.
 - It is recommended to use CentOS 7, Linux VM for compatibility.
-- Make sure you get and save IEX Token from here, it will be used later in the app.
+- Make sure you get and save IEX Token from here: https://iexcloud.io/console/ .
+It will be used later in the app.

 Using terminal execute following commands to pull docker images.
 ````shell